The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Vulnerability Database/CVE-2025-67849

-CVE-2025-67849 is a cross-site scripting flaw in Moodle caused by improper sanitization of AI prompt responses.
-Attackers can inject malicious code to steal sessions or manipulate the UI.
+CVE-2025-67849 is a cross-site scripting flaw in Moodle caused by improper sanitization of AI prompt responses, enabling attackers to inject malicious scripts and steal user sessions.
 This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2025-67849 Overview